solana-developers/solana-cookbook/docs/guides/retrying-transactions.md

 Despite all attempts to rebroadcast, there may be times in which a client is required to re-sign a transaction.
 Before re-signing any transaction, it is **very important** to ensure that the initial transaction’s blockhash has expired.
 If the initial blockhash is still valid, it is possible for both transactions to be accepted by the network.
 To an end-user, this would appear as if they unintentionally sent the same transaction twice.

-In Solana, a dropped transaction can be safely discarded once the blockhash it references is older than the `lastValidBlock` received from `getRecentBlockhash`.
-Developers can conveniently check this for a given blockhash via [isBlockhashValid](https://docs.solana.com/developing/clients/jsonrpc-api#isblockhashvalid).
+In Solana, a dropped transaction can be safely discarded once the blockhash it references is older than the `lastValidBlockHeight` received from `getLatestBlockhash`.
+Developers should keep track of this `lastValidBlockHeight` by querying [`getEpochInfo`](https://docs.solana.com/developing/clients/jsonrpc-api#getepochinfo) and comparing with `blockHeight` in the response.
 Once a blockhash is invalidated, clients may re-sign with a newly-queried blockhash.

 ## Acknowledgements